Banishing the Boring Narrow Hallway

 I use this screen to disply Christmas Cards, birthday cards, and seasonal pictures of my grown children and grandchildren.
 For example, I will clip pictures of my (now grown) children in their Halloween costumes from 30 years ago along with their children (now) in their costumes; or Easter outfits, or snow pictures.
 Even when it is left plain, it is still interesting since it has a bowed shape and doesn't just lie flat on the wall.

 Many, many wonderful Hometalkers suggested we get rid of the builder grade light fixture.
 We found this (very heavy) metal lampshade at a flea market.
 I loved the patina and Hubs said he could convert it into a ceiling fixture.
 Score!!

 We took a black plastic ceiling medallion and sprayed multiple coats of paint until it matched the metal shade.
-Hubs figured out a way to attach the shade through the medallion and we added an Edison bulb.
+Hubs figured out a way to attach the shade through the medallion (You can tell which one of us is the engineer in the family!) and we added an Edison bulb.